What is La Grande Alliance?

 1. Connection is not just infrastructure and communications.
 It’s also connecting protected areas together to create wildlife corridors, and connecting communities and projects to the electric grid, in turn lowering their emissions.

 2. Development is not just economic, it’s social as well, with jobs created for local communities.

 3. Protection is not a random exercise: it will be done in conjunction with communities to strike a balance between preservation of cultural-, flora- and fauna-rich areas and development of projects, including those for critical minerals required for key emissions-reducing technologies like electric transportation or solar panels.

 The “Alliance” is the collaboration between the Cree Nation and Quebec government, as well as with the other neighboring First Nations, which will also benefit from the connection, development and protection of the territory.

 It is “Grande” because it is of significant importance for governments involved, a heritage established by the 2002 Paix des Braves agreement.

-“La Grande” is the river which rises in the rugged forest heartland and drains west into James Bay.
-It is the heart of Eeyou Istchee and has been home of the Cree for centuries.
+“La Grande” is the river that rises in the rugged forest heartland and drains west into James Bay.
+It is the heart of Eeyou Istchee and has been home to the Cree for centuries.

 All of that together makes La Grande Alliance, a commitment towards collaboration and consolidation of socio-economic ties between the Cree Nation and Quebec government to connect, develop and protect the territory for the benefit of all.